CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

 \textit{Fourth}, with the knowledge of the memory layout of the code section of the OpenSSH binary, the adversary can calculate the physical address of the decryption/encryption instructions within the OpenSSH binary.
 In our demonstrated attack, the adversary targets two instructions inside the \texttt{error} function of OpenSSH, ``{\tt mov (\%rbx),\%rax}'' for decryption and ``{\tt mov \%rax,(\%r12)}'' for encryption.
 The offsets of the two instructions are {\tt 0xca9a} and {\tt 0xca18}, respectively.

 \bheading{Performance evaluation.} We measured the time needed to locate these two instructions.
 Once the adversary has intercepted the SSH handshake messages, it takes on average 504.74ms (over 5 trials) to locate these two instructions.
+After locating there two instructions, the overall time to decrypt/encrypt a 4KB memory page is 504.74ms (to locate the two instructions) plus 113.6ms/104.8ms (to repeatedly execute the target instruction for decrypting/encrypting a 4KB memory page).